shotgunsoftware/python-api/docs/reference.rst

 Additional Filter Presets
 =========================

-As of Shotgun version 7.0 it is possible to also use filter presets.
+As of ShotGrid version 7.0 it is possible to also use filter presets.
 These presets provide a simple way to specify powerful query filters that would otherwise be costly and difficult to craft using traditional filters.